Essential-Inc/interview/readme.md

 You are writing a scheduling app that schedules workers and customers based on the workers' and customers' availability.

+**You are welcome to use any tools at your disposal to solve this problem set**

 ## Tasks

 ### Scheduling Appointments